...

 6.2 —Implementing the Rolling Buffer

-The image below is taken from the Mistral 7B paper and shows the concept of the Rolling Buffer for three example sentences.
-For the sentence “This is an example of…,” the cache has a window size of 4 tokens.
-Initially, tokens are appended sequentially: This
+The picture beneath is taken from the Mistral 7B paper and exhibits the idea of the Rolling Buffer for 3 instance sentences.
+For the sentence “That is an instance of…,” the cache has a window measurement of 4 tokens.
+Initially, tokens are appended sequentially: This, is, an, and instance.
+When the fifth token, of, is added, the primary token, This, is eliminated to take care of the window measurement.
+The cache continues this rolling course of, making certain that solely the latest 4 tokens are saved at any given time.

 6.3 — Pre-filling and Chunking

-7.1 — Recap on Activation Functions
+7.1 — Recap on Activation Features

 7.2 — Rectified Linear Unit (ReLU)